40 kilometers of spectacular water

 Caution: These maps are not intended for navigational purposes and might not reflect current conditions.
 Uncharted hazards could exist.
 This map has not been verified and we cannot attest to the accuracy of this data.

 Map of black donald lake before flooding in 1967

 and Black donald lake today

-The reservoir lake, known as Centennial Lake includes Black Donald Lake which was formerly also known as Whitefish Lake.
+The reservoir lake, known as Centennial Lake, includes Black Donald Lake, which was originally called Whitefish Lake.
 The map below compares a portion of the lands flooded by comparing the lake today to a 1951 map.
 Drag the handle or click on the map to view the comparison.

 Slide handle to view map Before & After 1967